Health and Wellbeing

 Welcome to Cary Academy’s COVID planning pages

-Here you will find a variety of information regarding campus plans for the 2021-2022 school year.
+2ere you will find a variety of information regarding campus plans for the 2022-2023school year.
 Please understand that in this fluid situation, and information can change rapidly.
-The Campus Guidelines page contains details about campus operations and specific expectations for the CA community in 2021-2022.
-You can also find information about COVID testing results in 2019-2020 on the testing page.
+The Campus Guidelines page contains details about campus operations and specific expectations for the CA community in 2022-2023.

 Designing for Safety (and Excellence)